How to Maintain Your Stucco Exterior in Southern California

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

 This is the #1 mistake homeowners make.
-High-pressure power washers can slice through the top layer of stucco finishes (especially sand finish) and force water deep into the wall cavity, bypassing the waterproof paper.
+High-pressure power washers can slice through the top layer of stucco finishes (especially sand finish) and force water deep into the wall cavity, bypassing the weather-resistant barrier (WRB).

 Tools: A standard garden hose with a spray nozzle and a soft-bristle brush.